 As Shapiro himself points out, this analysis of the role of shared plans in the application of legal authority opens up an exciting possibility: “It would mean that the philosophy of law (and of social institutions more generally) could be understood as a branch of the philosophy of action.”

-If, however, we assume with Shapiro that legal authorities truly are built out of small societies of like-minded actors with shared plans, then this can be so, in the extended orders of contemporary society, only if there is an organized division of labour among such authorities through the same sorts of hierarchical chain of command structures and division of geographic and disciplinary jurisdictions of the sorts as those we find in military organizations.
+If, however, we assume with Shapiro that legal authorities truly are built out of small societies of like-minded actors with shared plans, then this can be so, in the extended orders of contemporary society, only if there is an organized division of labor among such authorities through the same sorts of hierarchical chain of command structures and division of geographic and disciplinary jurisdictions of the sorts as those we find in military organizations.
 But now once again we encounter the indispensable role of documents and of document complexes in the mobilization of the necessary hierarchical orders.
-The workings of legal authorities presuppose a massive structure of documents, not merely for the formulation and transmission of plans and subplans, but also for the recording of deviations from these plans and for the formulation of the rules governing the processes involved in the correction of such deviations.
+The workings of legal authorities presuppose a massive structure of documents, not merely for the formulation and transmission of plans and sub-plans, but also for the recording of deviations from these plans and for the formulation of the rules governing the processes involved in the correction of such deviations.

 Shapiro affirms that the task of institutional design “is to create a practice that is so thick with plans and mesh-creating mechanisms that alienated participants end up acting in the same way as non-alienated ones”.
 Our contribution here is merely to draw attention to the fact that documents – especially documents incorporating diagrams – play an indispensable role in such institutional design, by (for example): recording the intermeshing of obligations between the participants involved, identifying the authorities who will intercede if these obligations are violated, and ensuring that their actions are coordinated, creating the expectation of the existence of such intermeshed obligations, creating the trust that is needed for the realization of ever more elaborate plans, and justifying investment in the necessary training of those involved in the appropriate ways to use the documents sustaining these expectations.